25 Christ-Centered Christmas Books

 Years ago already, I saw the idea on Pinterest to wrap a children’s book up each day to unwrap and read as part of the count-down to Christmas.
 The order doesn’t matter of the books because they are all focused on Christmas.
-I loved this idea of an Advent calendar with picture books!
+I loved this idea of an Advent calendar with Christian Christmas books for kids!
 I knew that when we had children, I wanted to make this part of our Christmas traditions.

-Last year, Nathan was still too small but this year, I am going to make it happen!
 I’m a former preschool and elementary school teacher who loves to read so I have a lot of books.
 I’ve been collecting Christmas books for years!
 I started going through all my Christmas books and deciding which ones made the cut.
-Lots did but I’m adding some new ones to my collection this year as well.
+Lots did but I’m adding some new ones to my collection every year as well

 This post contains affiliate links.
 You can read more in my disclosure policy.